Adrian333Dev/PulsePro_API/docs/design.md

 ## Overview

-This Employee Management App aims to provide organizations with a comprehensive tool to manage their employees effectively.
+The Employee Management App aims to provide organizations with a comprehensive tool to manage their employees effectively.
 The application will include features such as user authentication, department management, employee profiles, performance management, leave management, payroll, time tracking, and reporting.

 ## Requirements & Features